Workiva/over_react/doc/built_redux_to_redux.md

 ## Converting Substate to mapStateToProps
 If you are using `BuiltReduxUiComponent` as your component's base class, you should have a `Substate` class that acts as the model for the data your component receives.
 This allows your component to only receive the pieces of state it needs to function.

 This model fits perfectly with Redux because the premise is that a component should only be receiving pieces of state that it will make use of.
 Instead of a `Substate` class however, this is done by utilizing the `mapStateToProps` parameter of `connect`.
-When converting from built_redux to Redux, the `Substate` class properties can just be transferred into regular props.
-Then, in `mapStateToProps`, the value of those props are tied to the app state and utilized within the component as traditional props.
+When converting from built_redux to Redux, the `Substate` class properties can just be converted to props.
+Then, in `mapStateToProps`, the value of those props are tied to the app state and utilized within the component as props.

 ```dart
 // Starting Props Class